floracharbo/MARL_local_electricity/README.md

 - RL.yaml: reinforcement learning inputs
 - save.yaml: data savings inputs
 - syst.yaml: general system inputs

+To use experiment-specific settings in `config_files/experiment_settings.yaml` if using different parameters to the default parameters in `config_files/default_input_parameters`.

 The user can modify entries in the yaml files, or keep these as default values and enter specific values in the main_rl.py file in the settings dictionary, as shown in as an example in the file.
 If values entered are in a list format, multiple experiments will loop though these values, so multiple experiments can be planned in one run.